syncfusion-content/blazor-docs/blazor/multiselect-dropdown/refreshdataasync.md

 ![Blazor MultiSelect with virtualization](./images/blazor-multiselect-refreshdata.gif)

->When utilising the `RefreshDataAsync` method with the filter enabled, you must prevent the component's default actions before calling the url link and the RefreshDataAsync function in the Filtering Event.
+>When utilizing the `RefreshDataAsync` method with the filter enabled, you must prevent the component's default actions before calling the url link and the RefreshDataAsync function in the Filtering Event.

 ### Web API adaptor:
-We must use a customized controller `WebApiadaptor` to use the `RefreshDataAsync` method in WebApiadaptor.
+We must use a customized controller in `WebApiadaptor` to use the `RefreshDataAsync` method.
 In this case, the url link is used to render and refresh the data source.

 The WebApiadaptor used with the controller and RefreshDataAsync function is denoted in the following code.